 A patient is normally referred to a periodontist to treat periodontal disease.
 Treatment may include:

-Scaling and root planing - A deep-cleaning method that removes bacteria from below the gum line and the tooth root.
+Scaling and root planning - A deep-cleaning method that removes bacteria from below the gum line and the tooth root.

 Medication - Antibiotics or antimicrobial medications may be used to fight infection and reduce the size of the gum pockets that have occurred because of periodontitis.